- Plaintext email only

 My approach is efficient, interactive, and focused.

-With over fifteen years of counselling experience, I can help with:
+With over twenty years of counselling experience, I can help with:

 Expect effective help with your problem